 Debt is one of the most common problems an individual can bring into a marriage.
 Money is high on the list of topics that couples most often fight about and the number one cause of divorce in the country.
 Financial problems, including debt, increase stress and marital discord.
 And yet seven out of ten American men and women enter into matrimony with some amount of debt – primarily credit card debt and student loan debt.

 And the bottom line is this: In most cases, once you are joined in marriage, the debt of your partner becomes shared debt, not just in the moral sense, but legally, as well.
+That won’t change if you prepare for divorce.
 In marriage, more than souls are intertwined – finances are part of the mix.

 Be Honest About Your Debt